Graceville Uniting Church: The church

-The rendered concrete building is a modestly-sized church (nave approximately 15 by 10 m) laid out with a T-shaped plan (St Anthony's cross) comprising a central nave, transepts and choir.
+The rendered concrete building is a modestly sized church (nave approximately 15 by 10 m) laid out with a T-shaped plan (St Anthony's cross) comprising a central nave, transepts and choir.
 The design of the building, like the adjacent hall, is influenced by an Inter-War Gothic style of architecture.

-The front elevation of the church faces Verney Road East and comprises the gabled end of the church, flanked by a projecting octagonal vestry to the west and a projecting tower to the east.
+The front elevation of the former church faces Verney Road East and comprises the gabled end of the former church, flanked by a projecting octagonal vestry to the west and a projecting tower to the east.
 The elevation is asymmetrical with the tower dominating.
 The centre of the gabled end houses a large pointed arched window opening.
 Located above this is a lancet opening infilled with fixed louvred panels.

 The octagonal vestry abuts the western side of the front facade.
 Supporting the vestry walls are six buttresses, each capped with a pinnacle.
 Between the buttresses are precast concrete panels with foiled heads.
 The central panel is infilled with leaded glass.
 The vestry roof has a central, raised pinnacle which also forms one end of the gable of the nave.

 The bell tower, located on the Oxley Road side of the front elevation, is square in plan and capped with an eight-sided spire.
 The structure is supported by buttresses on the three external corners.
-The main doors to the church are located in the base of the bell tower.
+The main doors to the former church are located in the base of the bell tower.
 These are accessed via an arched opening on the southern side of the bell tower.
 This opening is surmounted by a decorative gable supported by paired columns on either side of the door.
 A ramp leads up to this opening where it is met by decorative timber gates.
 Tesselated tiles cover the floor of the bell tower.
-The doors to the church lie at right-angles to the arched opening and gates.
+The doors to the former church lie at right-angles to the arched opening and gates.
 Above the doorway on the ground floor are precast concrete panels with foiled heads, surmounted by a horizontal panel with recessed quatrefoil motif.
 Above this panel are chamfered columns supporting a foiled arcade.
 Above this is an area of pre-cast concrete tiled, centrally located on which is a lancet window.
 Surmounting the tower is an eight-side concrete spire.